moraes/tipfy/docs/source/tutorials/sessions.rst

 the session.

 .. note::
-   `Tipfy`_ tries to minimize the overhead of the datastore-based session using memcache and performing writes only when the session data changes.
+   All sessions in `Tipfy`_ are lazy: session values are only loaded when accessed, and only saved if they change.

+   `Tipfy`_ also tries to minimize any overhead of datastore-based sessions storing the session data in memcache when it changes.
 Still, you should only use datastore-based session if you really need it.

    On the other hand, cookie based session is very lightweight but the amount of data you can store in a cookie is limited.